Contested Will claims increase

 Contesting a Will has never been more common.
 The Independent newspaper has reported that there has been a 700% increase over the last 5 years in the number of cases commenced in the High Court in London involving a contested Will.

-Reviewing the possible causes of this legacy litigation boom the paper speculates that the recession is a major factor.
+Reviewing the possible causes of this litigation boom the paper speculates that the recession is a major factor.
 The value of assets, including property, has fallen over the last few years and this has lead to family disputes erupting as members discover that their legacy is less than they had anticipated.

 More complex family arrangements are another contributing factor.
 Re-marriages are on the increase and step-families are now common place.
 This is a fertile breeding ground for family disputes and challenges to Wills.

 The newspaper article refers to the case of ‘Igor Ustinov’, son of the late actor, Peter Ustinov.
-He has been pursuing a contested probate case involving his father’s estate for many years, and now appears to be on the brink of bankruptcy.
+He has been pursuing a contested Will case involving his father’s estate for many years, and now appears to be on the brink of bankruptcy.
 A court has declared that Peter Ustinov died intestate and has refused to admit to probate a document written in pencil in 1968.

 Lee Dawkins, Slee Blackwell’s Contentious Probate Partner, confirms that the statistics reported by the Independent mirrors his own firm’s experiences: